Fatty acyl-CoA esters

 Fatty acyl-CoA esters are fatty acid derivatives formed of one fatty acid, a 3'-phospho-AMP linked to phosphorylated pantothenic acid (vitamin B5) and cysteamine.

 Long-chain acyl-CoA esters are substrates for a number of important enzymatic reactions and play a central role in the regulation of metabolism as allosteric regulators of several enzymes.
 To participate in specific metabolic processes, fatty acids must first be activated by being joined in thioester linkage (R-CO-SCoA) to the -SH group of coenzyme A, where R is a fatty carbon chain.
 The thioester bond is a high energy bond.

 The activation reaction normally occurs in the endoplasmic reticulum or the outer mitochondrial membrane.
-This is an ATP-requiring reaction (fatty acyl-CoA synthase), yielding AMP and pyrophosphate (PPi).
-Different enzymes are specific for fatty acids of different chain length.
+This is an adenosine triphosphate (ATP)-requiring reaction with fatty acyl-CoA synthase (CoASH), yielding adenosine monophosphate (AMP) and pyrophosphate (PPi):